 17.2 Open ends of installed pipe shall be covered during overnight or longer periods of suspended work to prevent access by animals, personnel, and accumulation of soil and debris.
 Covers shall be braced or fastened to prevent movement.
-It is not required that these covers be watertight.
+These covers need not be watertight.